vincehacks/REST-API/README.md

         1. Apache CXF
         2. Rest Easy (JBOSS)
         3. Jersey
-- Microservices:
+- Micro-services:
-    - have a bunch of services that utilize diff services to make business logic which clients have access
+    - have a bunch of services that utilize different services to make business logic which clients have access
 - If you want to make something scalable, make it **stateless**
     - scale *out not vertical*
 - QueryParams are not required in the URLs